berabappaditya/js_Interview_prep/README.md

    - var, let, const
    - closure in js
      ```
-      **definition:** A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+      Definition: A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
 In other words, a closure gives a
       function access to its outer scope.

       function fun(){